 Research appointments are not required, but are encouraged for those visiting Archives & Special Collections in Criss Library.
 An appointment can ensure your research visit is as productive as possible.
 Contact us in advance of your visit to make an appointment.

 The Arthur Paul Afghanistan Collection at the University of Nebraska at Omaha is largest collection of Afghanistan materials in the United States.
-The collection has over 20,000 titles in twenty-four different languages.
-It serves the research needs of UNO faculty and students, national and international scholars in the area of Afghanistan studies.
+The collection has over 20,000 titles in twenty-nine different languages.
+It serves the research needs of UNO faculty and students as well as national and international scholars in the area of Afghanistan studies.